melwch/s3prl/s3prl/preprocess/augmentation/INSTALL.md

+# Prerequisites

+- **FFMPEG**
-# For this tool to work, you will need the full suite of FFMPEG encoders and decoders and strongly recommend to install from source.
+For this tool to work, you will need the full suite of FFMPEG encoders and decoders and strongly recommend to install from source.
+Follow the guide link to install ffmpeg: https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu.

-# Below is the incomplete ffmpeg installation receipe as there are too many dependency libraries to install
+Below is the incomplete ffmpeg installation receipe for Ubuntu 20.04 as there are too many dependency libraries to install:
-# Follow the guide link to install ffmpeg: https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu

 mkdir ~/ffmpeg_sources